 Ryan has worked and volunteered in LGBTQ2S* communities for over 10 years, including 5 years as Director of Research, Policy and Development with a national LGBTQ2S* human rights charity.
 Ryan currently works as a policy, training and community engagement consultant on issues relating to equity, diversity and inclusion, specializing in youth mental health promotion, housing and homelessness, safer schools and inclusive education, hate crime prevention, workplace inclusion, and sport inclusion.
 Ryan joined the Board of Toronto Pflag in 2016, excited to support the amazing moms and dads who so proudly and visibly live their love for their LGBTQ2S* children, every day of their lives.

 Preferred pronouns: They/Them/Theirs

 Jill joined the Toronto Pflag Board in 2013.
-She is a communications and marketing strategist with close to 30 years of experience in the not-for-profit sector, and is currently Senior Vice President of Communications and Research at a national trade association.
+She is a freelance communications strategist, writer and editor with close to 30 years of experience.
 Jill and her husband Walter are proud parents of two children, one who is genderqueer, and one who is straight.
 She became involved with Toronto Pflag after attending Pride with her genderqueer teen and becoming aware of the critical need for support and advocacy for LGBTQ youth and their families.